Veterinary practitioner – list of veterinary practitioners – entry

 table of content

-The Österreichische Tierärztekammer (Austrian Veterinary Chamber) is obliged to keep a list of veterinary practitioners entitled to practise their profession in Austria.
-The list of veterinary practitioners has to comprise the following data:
+The Österreichische Tierärztekammer (Austrian Veterinary Chamber) is obliged to keep a list of veterinary practitioners, whereby each registered person shall be assigned a distinctive number (veterinary number), entitled to practise their profession in Austria.
+The list of veterinary practitioners has to comprise, among other things, the following data:

 - Date and place of birth